msjulietruong/impactly-la-tech/backend/README.md

 ## License

-This project is part of the LA Tech hackathon project "Impactly".
+This project is part of the LA Tech project "Impactly".